 It took a while for Nakayama to explain exactly what she wanted Nemo to do to the egg.
 When he finally got the idea, he stepped behind a bush and she obligingly turned away.
-Nakayama knew the new humans would need more space, so she made her wings razor-sharp to cut trees from the top of the island and stack the logs.
+Nakayama knew the new humans would need more space, so she made her wings razor-sharp and cut down trees on the top of the island.

 She heard Nemo scream, first in pleasure and then in terror.
 Nakayama hurried to his side.

 Grown adults spilled from the egg.
 Nemo covered his horrified face.
 “Congratulations.”
 Nakayama made her left wing into a blowtorch and lit a cricket for Nemo to smoke, but he was distracted by the emerging men and women.
 “You’re a father now.
 Omedetou!”

 Soon a nude crowd filled the clearing.
 They were varied as Earth’s humans, but all seemed at least superficially healthy.
 Nakayama lifted them to check for defects in their ears, eyes, noses, and throats.
 Nemo shook hands with each person as she put them down, just like Nakayama had greeted him on the sandy island.

 Still more people spilled from the egg.
 Eventually Nemo just let his children crowd around him for their handshake.
 “Name Nemo,” he said to them, “Nemo name.”
 Then he gave them their own names.
 His children shook hands with each other and introduced themselves.

 When the crowd was so thick Nemo couldn’t find hands to shake, he pushed his way out and climbed a tree.
 He yawped for attention: “Ora, ora, ora!”
 He bit an apple and showed his children the interior flesh.
 He licked sweet juice from his chin.
 He tossed the apple and a woman caught it in her teeth.
 She smiled and shared the apple with the man beside her.
 Nemo sat on a branch and demonstrated how to peel bananas and oranges.